jamespjh/eResearch-meeting-list/CONTRIBUTING.md

 **Formatting and Maintenance** | Do you know of a "better" way of maintaining this information?
 Do you want to make a website for it?
 Do you want to write a FAQ or info page?
 We would love to discuss that. | Open an issue to discuss the topic
 **Community-building** | Do you have ideas about how the community itself could be enhanced and supported?
 We'd love to discuss that. | Open an issue to discuss the topic

 Just so we're clear, we also are not interested in the following kinds of contributions:

-- **Events out of scope**: Proposing an event that isn't quite aligned with our community might elicit a lukewarm response.
-Spamming or self-serving promotion will also not be welcomed.
+- **Events out of scope**: We're sure we'll receive events that are outside our scope.
+Please don't be offended if we reject a contribution that doesn't fit our mission.
 - **Abuse**: As always, be nice.
 If your contribution is not immediately accepted, please take a moment to remember that this is a purely volunteer effort.
 Any form of abuse or antisocial behaviour will not be tolerated.
+Spamming or self-serving promotion will also not be welcomed.